Table of contents

-As teams can freely adapt and modify visual boards to fit their needs, there are numerous variations of the task board.
+As teams can freely adapt and modify visual boards to fit their needs, the task board has numerous variations.
 And while these boards are not defined by a specific look, there are 5 key features each of them should hold:

 The most common additions to the standard board sections are priority columns and progress steps.

 Priority columns visualize high-priority tasks in the To-Do section.
 As it is up to the team members in Kanban to choose which task they will be working on next, this helps to make sure the most important tasks are completed first.

 Progress steps or columns help track task progress in the Doing section.
 Teams define what process steps each task must go through to be completed and visualize them with columns.
 These steps differ in every team, for example, they could be – Design, Manufacturing, Testing, and QA.